Brother of Honduran president sentenced to life in drug case

 Hernández was convicted in October 2019 of charges that carried a mandatory minimum sentence of 40 years in prison.

+He said Hernandez “can’t point to poverty, lack of opportunities or a need to support his family.”

+“He did it because he was greedy,” the prosecutor said, adding that Hernandez has shown no remorse.

-Hernández’s lawyer, Peter Brill, had argued for leniency, saying the U.S. should focus anti-drug trafficking efforts on the voracious appetite of its citizens for drugs.
+Hernández’s lawyer, Peter Brill, had argued for leniency and mercy for his client, saying the U.S. should focus anti-drug trafficking efforts on the “voracious appetite” of its citizens for drugs.

+Brill said Hernandez “feels that the witnesses who testified against him were not only self motivated but were motivated against him ... to make up as much as they could to ruin his life and the life of his family and have succeeded in doing so.”

-In court papers, prosecutors had argued for a life sentence, citing Tony Hernández’s criminal history.
+In court papers, prosecutors had argued for a life sentence, citing Tony Hernández’s criminal history and saying he had transported at least 185,000 kilograms of cocaine, “a staggering amount of poison that he helped import into the United States.”

+They say he also sold weapons to drug traffickers, some of which came from Honduras’ military, and controlled drug laboratories in Colombia and Honduras.

+“Between 2004 and 2019, the defendant secured and distributed millions of dollars in drug-derived bribes to Juan Orlando Hernández, former Honduran President Porfirio Lobo Sosa and other politicians associated with Honduras’s National Party,” prosecutors wrote.

 His brother served as the leader of Honduras’ congress before assuming the presidency in January 2014.